nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 The hardening measures are grouped into three main sections:

 * Section [2](#2-x-road-operator-and-security-server-administrator-controls) — hardening addressed to both roles: operating system accounts, the Admin UI, the token PIN policy, backups and the audit log.
-* Section [3](#3-security-server-administrator-controls) — controls available to the administrator of an individual Security Server.
+* Section [3](#3-security-server-administrator-controls) — controls available to the administrator operating a Security Server.
 * Section [4](#4-x-road-operator-controls) — controls available to the governing authority operating the Central Server and the Configuration Proxy.

-The section titles name the **role** the controls are addressed to, so that an administrator can tell at a glance which sections are theirs to read.
+The section titles name the **role** the controls are addressed to.
 Each section and subsection then states an **Applies to** line naming the **components** its controls apply to.
-The line is repeated on every subsection rather than left to be inferred from the section above it, so that a reader arriving at a subsection directly — from the table of contents, from a search, or from a link in another document — sees its scope without having to look elsewhere.
-The innermost subsections, which only elaborate on the control they sit under, carry the line only where their scope is narrower than that control's.

-The two are stated separately because they do not coincide: the X-Road operator administers two components that differ in what can be hardened.
-The Configuration Proxy has no Admin UI and no web application users, so the user management and Admin UI controls of section [2](#2-x-road-operator-and-security-server-administrator-controls) are addressed to the operator but apply only to the Central Server, while the token PIN policy in the same section applies to the Configuration Proxy too.
-Read the sections that name your role, and within them apply only what the **Applies to** line names for the components you run.

-Every section also carries a stable anchor that does not change when sections are renumbered, so that other documents — in particular the X-Road threat model \[[ARC-TM](#Ref_ARC-TM)\] — can cite a control without the citation breaking at the next revision.

 ### 1.3 Deployment models